LukeCampardo/LucasCampardo/README.md

 * My name is Lucas Campardo;
 * I have 17 years old;
 * I'm from Mogi Mirim, Sao Paulo, Brazil;
-* I am a student of computer engineer and I am enthusiast about Cyber Security
+* I am a student of computer engineer and I am enthusiast about Cyber Security and Digital Forensics
 * A curiosity of mine, I am passionate about sports too, and I support Palmeiras(BRA) in soccer and the Boston Celtics in basketball

 ## Skills